Type Ia supernova: Consensus model

 The current view among astronomers who model Type Ia supernova explosions, however, is that this limit is never actually attained and collapse is never initiated.
 Instead, the increase in pressure and density due to the increasing weight raises the temperature of the core, and as the white dwarf approaches about 99% of the limit, a period of convection ensues, lasting approximately 1,000 years.
 At some point in this simmering phase, a deflagration flame front is born, powered by carbon fusion.
 The details of the ignition are still unknown, including the location and number of points where the flame begins.
 Oxygen fusion is initiated shortly thereafter, but this fuel is not consumed as completely as carbon.

 Once fusion begins, the temperature of the white dwarf increases.
 A main sequence star supported by thermal pressure can expand and cool which automatically regulates the increase in thermal energy.
 However, degeneracy pressure is independent of temperature; white dwarfs are unable to regulate temperature in the manner of normal stars, so they are vulnerable to runaway fusion reactions.
 The flare accelerates dramatically, in part due to the Rayleigh–Taylor instability and interactions with turbulence.
 It is still a matter of considerable debate whether this flare transforms into a supersonic detonation from a subsonic deflagration.

 Regardless of the exact details of how the supernova ignites, it is generally accepted that a substantial fraction of the carbon and oxygen in the white dwarf fuses into heavier elements within a period of only a few seconds, with the accompanying release of energy increasing the internal temperature to billions of degrees.
 The energy released (1–2e44 J) is more than sufficient to unbind the star; that is, the individual particles making up the white dwarf gain enough kinetic energy to fly apart from each other.
 The star explodes violently and releases a shock wave in which matter is typically ejected at speeds on the order of 5000-20000 km/s, roughly 6% of the speed of light.
 The energy released in the explosion also causes an extreme increase in luminosity.
 The typical visual absolute magnitude of Type Ia supernovae is Mv = −19.3 (about 5 billion times brighter than the Sun), with little variation.
-The Type Ia supernova leaves no compact remnant, but the whole mass of the former white dwarf dissipates though the space.
+The Type Ia supernova leaves no compact remnant, but the whole mass of the former white dwarf dissipates through space.

 The theory of this type of supernova is similar to that of novae, in which a white dwarf accretes matter more slowly and does not approach the Chandrasekhar limit.
 In the case of a nova, the infalling matter causes a hydrogen fusion surface explosion that does not disrupt the star.

 Type Ia supernovae differ from Type II supernovae, which are caused by the cataclysmic explosion of the outer layers of a massive star as its core collapses, powered by release of gravitational potential energy via neutrino emission.